Roasted Duck

 Originally published February of 2018.

 Thank you for the complete step by step on this.
 I’ve been wanting to try roasting a duck, but have been a little intimidated.
-Great post!
+And this was tasty and a keeper.

-I love duck, and the flavours you have going on here are amazing!
-Slow roasting is the way to go for sure!
-Will be adding this to my Sunday dinner menu!
+I love duck, and the flavors you have going on here are amazing!

 Hehe Katherine!
 I love the sauce!